 To put it shortly: it’s not just about being higher.
 It’s about being stable.

-“There’s a narrow band in the stratosphere, between 60,000 and 70,000 feet, where wind conditions are benign,” Gregory explained.
+“There’s a narrow band in the stratosphere, between 60,000 and 70,000 feet, where wind conditions are benign,” Gregory explains.
 “You’re above weather systems.
-Below jet stream turbulence.
+Above jet stream turbulence.
 And you’re able to serve a very large footprint on the ground.”

-Other HAPS developers often begin by building an aircraft, then exploring possible use cases.
+Other HAPS developers have considered this opportunity before, but they began by building an aircraft and then looked at possible use cases.

-“We flipped that logic,” he said.
+“We flipped that logic,” says Gregory, smiling.
 “We started with the service requirement: terrestrial-grade connectivity from the stratosphere: and built the aircraft to meet that outcome.”

 “This is not a speculative build.
-This is a flight-ready platform designed to deliver coverage where nothing else can,” Gregory noted.
+This is a flight-ready platform designed to deliver coverage where nothing else can."

 The Tech: A Phased-Array Antenna with Precision Control